monooleate/myDevPortfolio/README.md

 - Link to the live project or repository
 - Screenshots or demo (if available)

-## Experience

-Here, I will provide an overview of my professional experience.
-This will include:

-- Job Title
-- Company Name
-- Duration
-- Responsibilities and achievements

-## Education

-In this section, I will list my educational background, including:

-- Degree(s) obtained
-- Institution(s) attended
-- Graduation year(s)

 ## Certifications

 Here, I will list any relevant certifications I have earned, such as: